No, but routine foot care may be different things to different people.

-- If you have foot problems that are caused by conditions such as diabetes, cancer, multiple sclerosis, chronic kidney disease, or inflammation of the veins related to blood clots.
+- Foot problems from conditions such as cancer, chronic kidney disease, diabetes, multiple sclerosis or vein inflammation related to blood clots.